 In the event of a fall, the lead belayer will act as a counterweight to the lead climber and catch them before they can hit the ground.

 When lead climbers reach the top of their pitch, they need to build an anchor point to bring up the second climber.
 Efficiently building safe and robust anchors is an acquired skill that takes years to master.

 You should not take this skill lightly.
 If an anchor point is not adequately built strong enough, a catastrophic anchor failure could occur.
 This would threaten the lives of everyone in the rope team.

 Building strong anchors at belay stations on a multi-pitch route is different every time.
 The anchor that a climber constructs will vary depending on:

 - Type and quality of rock,

 - The number of people in the rope team, among other details.

 Belaying From Above

-Once the lead climber has built an unquestionably strong anchor, they can tether themselves directly to the anchor.
+Once the lead climber has built an unquestionably strong anchor, they can tether themselves directly to the anchor (using a personal anchor, for example).
 Next, they come off belay and prepare to bring up the second climber by belaying from above.